Updated May 20, 2023

-After getting the clue of the causes of variations to make changes (if needed) to the processes to eliminate the variations, if any kind of step does not add any value to the process, just eradicate it at the outset before it becomes obvious.
-Actually, these variations may cause to create more defects in production.
-So the team members should be proactive to identify the root cause and take action to eliminate the variation.
+After getting the clue of the causes of variations, make changes (if needed) to the processes to eliminate them; if any step does not add any value to the process, eradicate it immediately before it becomes obvious.
+These variations may cause to create more defects in production.
+So the team members should proactively identify the root cause and take action to eliminate the variation.

-Each and every member who is associating with the project or production should use a checklist to remove variance from the standardized process, which helps to achieve the goal.
-They need to follow certain steps –
+Each member associated with the project or production should use a checklist to remove variance from the standardized process, which helps to achieve the goal.
+They need to follow specific steps –

 - Certain actions prevent people from skipping their responsibilities.

 - Task assignments help people to come into the arena of the same process.

-- A template overview helps to track the progress of whether the process is moving accordingly or not.
+- A template overview helps track whether the process is moving accordingly.

 4. Involve and equip people

-Like any other initiative, here also people are the key initiative.
-But there is a difference that Six Sigma certifies people’s capability and designates like Yellow Belt, Green Belt, Black Belt, and Master Black Belt.
-Six Sigma borrows these terminologies from martial art.
+Like any other initiative, here also, people are the key initiative.
+But there is a difference in that Six Sigma certifies people’s capability and designates like Yellow Belt, Green Belt, Black Belt, and Master Black Belt.
+Six Sigma borrows these terminologies from the martial art.
 Like martial art, it never follows any theory either; but it follows principles to accomplice a certain goal.

-A Black Belt gets the highest level of training on the implementation of statistical tools.
+- Black Belt: A Black Belt gets the highest level of training in implementing statistical tools.
 The responsibilities assigned to Black Belt are creating project plans, leading team members, and directing cross-functional projects.
-Black belts provide training to other team members on Six Sigma techniques like root cause analysis, histogram, etc.
+Black belts train other team members on Six Sigma techniques like root cause analysis, histogram, etc.

 - Green Belt: Green Belts receive training on DMAIC methodology, statistical tools, proper data collection, and analysis of collected data.
 They report to Black Belt.

-Yellow Belts must have a basic understanding of the Six Sigma methodology.
-They take a responsible part at the time of ascertaining the goal; even they collect data, but they are not typically involved with the analysis process.
+- Yellow Belt: Yellow Belts must have a basic understanding of the Six Sigma methodology.
+They take responsibility when ascertaining the goal; even if they collect data, they are not typically involved with the analysis process.

 5. Structured and flexible approach for improvement